 HostKey /etc/ssh/RSA4096.key.pub PasswordAuthentication no PermitEmptyPasswords no

-Go ahead and save the file, exit your editor and test the file to make sure nothing is screwed up:
+Go ahead and save the file, exit your editor and test the file to make sure nothing is screwed up.
+Assuming that’s successful, restart the SSH service to activate the new configuration: